|

 Caffeine doesn’t just have the ability to affect you when you have your period, but it can also affect the length of your actual cycle.

-A study from 1999 studied the affects of caffeine on menstrual cycle and found that those with a higher caffeine consumption had shorter cycles (24 days or less).
+A study from 1999 looked at the affects of caffeine on menstrual cycle and found that those with a higher caffeine consumption had shorter cycles (24 days or less).
 Black tea doesn’t have anywhere near as much caffeine as coffee, but if you drink a lot of black tea it’s possible that it can affect the length as well.

 You might also be interested in 5 Coffee Alternatives To Keep You Going All Day Long